DEFRA/defra-ai-sdlc/workflow/workflow-development.md

 ### 7. Documentation

 - Prompt the AI to update or create relevant documentation in the repository's architecture folder, including regular updates to the data models, implementation specifics and general architecture.
-Use the [prompt-add-architecture-docs](../prompt-library/documentation-writing/prompt-add-architecture-docs.md) and [prompt-update-documentation](../prompt-library/documentation-writing/prompt-update-documentation.md) prompts for this purpose.
+Use the [prompt-add-update-documentation](../prompt-library/documentation-writing/prompt-add-update-documentation.md) prompt for this purpose.
 - Update the IDE rules files as necessary.
 - Maintaining clear and up-to-date rules documentation ensures better context for future development cycles.